yenhuanli/yenhuanli.github.io/source/_posts/2017-04-12-super-martingale.markdown

 s_n: p \mapsto \sum_{i = 1}^n \kappa ( p, p_i ) ( y_i - p_i ) .
 $$

+The resulting forecasting algorithm is called K29, because it is related to a paper of Kolmogorov published in 1929.

 ### References

 1. G. Shafer and S. Ring, "Predicting bond yields using defensive forecasting," 2010.